Looking for an apartment in Paris... is a hassle. A lot of demand, too little supply. Not to mention you always - well, almost - need rent guarantors.

 - Last tax notice (avis d'impôts)

-- Your contract of employment (or student certificate if still a student)
+- Your work contract (or student certificate if still a student) and your guarantors' work contracts or some proof from their employer

 Optional but often required